brandnpatterson/runebear-headless/README.md

 # Rune Bear

-<a href="http://runebear.com/" target="_blank" rel="noreferrer noopener">_Rune Bear_</a> is a digital literary magazine dedicated to the Strange, Surreal, Supernatural, and Speculative.
+<a href="http://runebear.com/" target="_blank">_Rune Bear_</a> is a digital literary magazine dedicated to the Strange, Surreal, Supernatural, and Speculative.

 ## Built With